Social Security Administration.

 13. What Are the Goals and Methods of Treatment for Obesity?

 Obesity is a disease that requires treatment, although in most people the effect of treatment is limited.
 However, if untreated, it tends to progress.

 A common misconception is that the goal of treatment is to reduce weight to a “normal” level.
 Actually, the goal of realistic medical treatment for obesity is only to reduce weight by a reasonable amount that will improve health and quality of life.
-People with extreme obesity, even with treatment, will generally continue to have obesity.
+People with extreme obesity, even with treatment, will Start Printed Page 57864generally continue to have obesity.
 Despite short-term progress, most treatments for obesity do not have a high success rate.